HazardJ/Repository/NDA/Source.md

 90.1.sec={Signature Page Follows}

-90.2.sec=The parties have executed this Mutual Nondisclosure {Agreement} as of the date first above written.
+90.2.sec=The parties have executed this {Doc.Title} as of the date first above written.

 90.3.sec={P1.Sign.Block}<br>{P2.Sign.Block}